Bvngee/bvngee.com-host/README.md

 # Website Self-hosting Setup

-This is everything I use to build and host my website as well as a few other miscellaneous applications.
+This is everything I use to build and host my website as well as a few other miscellaneous applications (all under *.bvngee.com).
 I package everything using container images that are generated purely using Nix expressions (no Dockerfiles!!) and sent to my private self-hosted container registry using nix2container (which internally uses a patched version of Skopeo).